 As cats begin to feel uncomfortable with the rising temperature, it may be difficult to get their temperature, although it is a must.
 Here are ways to make it easier.

-- Use a rectal thermometer to get the temperature, only apply a generous amount of lubricant.
+- Use a rectal thermometer to get the temperature.

-- Gently insert the thermometer into its anus.
+- Apply a generous amount of lubricant.
+Gently insert the thermometer into its anus.

 - Leave it there for a couple of minutes for a more appropriate reading.

 - Gently remove the thermometer, and record the reading before cleaning.

 Identifying Heat Stress in Cats With Manual Checks

 If a thermometer is not available, you can tell if your cat is beginning to overheat in the following ways.